California State Route 261: Tolls

 SR 261 employs a barrier toll system, where drivers are charged flat-rate tolls based on what particular toll booths they pass through.
 Since May 13, 2014, the road has been using an all-electronic, open road tolling system.
 And on October 2, 2019, the license plate tolling program, under the brand name "ExpressAccount", was discontinued.
-Drivers may still pay using the FasTrak electronic toll collection system or via a one time payment online.
-Drivers must pay within 5 days after their trip on the toll road or they will be assessed a toll violation.
+Drivers may still pay using the FasTrak electronic toll collection device, or via a one time payment online 5 days before or after their trip on the toll road.
+Drivers who do not pay after 5 days will be assessed an additional toll violation penalty.

 There is one mainline toll gantry at Irvine Ranch.
-As of July 2024, the gantry uses a congestion pricing scheme based on the time of day for FasTrak users, while non-FasTrak drivers must pay the $3.32 maximum toll regardless of the day and time.
-Tolls are also collected at a flat rate at selected on-and off-ramps: Irvine Blvd's northbound onramp ($2.69), northbound offramp ($2.12), and southbound onramp ($2.12); and Portola Parkway ($2.69, free on the northbound offramp).
+As of July 2024, the gantry uses a variable pricing scheme based on the time of day for FasTrak users (it is not truly congestion priced because toll rates come from a preset schedule and are not based on actual congestion); non-FasTrak drivers must pay the $3.46 maximum toll regardless of the day and time.
+Tolls are also collected at a flat rate at selected on-and off-ramps: Irvine Boulevard's northbound onramp ($2.79), northbound offramp ($2.20), and southbound onramp ($2.20); and Portola Parkway ($2.79, free on the northbound offramp).